grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 Percy ignored that.
 "What's next?"

-"I just wanted to look at the chart and run my numbers again."
+"I wanted to look at the chart and run my numbers again."

 "Alright.
 We should put someone on radar, I don't want any Authority craft sneaking up on us."

 "Put Gregory or Bastian on it."

-"Yea.
+"Yeah.
 Alright, I'll get Bastian in here.
 Better than nobody."

 "Send Gregory out to help Owen and Shakes.
 That's going to be a bit of a tricky operation."